Uugyfgyb/Fujiasheng/README.md

                 "home.subtitle": "Explore the cosmos of logic, laws, matter, and life.", "home.subjects_title": "Choose Your Sector",
                 "home.intro_title": "Captain's Log",
                 "home.intro_content": "Welcome aboard!
-I am the pilot of this knowledge starship.
+I am the ”pilot：Jiasheng Fu Felix“ of this knowledge starship.
 Passionate about decoding the universe's equations—from the infinite mysteries of calculus to the microscopic dance of chemical bonds.
 No rote memorization here, only the endless pursuit of truth.
 Let's warp into the unknown!", "subject.math": "Mathematics",
                 "subject.math_desc": "Star charts of logic & numbers.", "subject.physics": "Physics",